Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/19 - Mobile Development/README.md

 **Skill Description**
 ----------
-The Fellow understands the unique aspects of mobile application development including form factor, memory and bandwidth constraints, touch interfaces, location based services and the advantages and disadvantages of native vs mobile web development.
+The Fellow understands the unique aspects of mobile application development, including form factor, memory and bandwidth constraints, touch interfaces, and location-based services.
+The Fellow understands the relative tradeoffs of mobile development versus native web development

 **Output**
 ----------